-Android devices don’t always allow you to open every file type you might be emailed or download.
-The same goes for compressing a file or group of files.
+Android devices don’t always allow you to open every file type you download or receive in your email.
+The same applies to compressing a file or group of files.
 Depending on what the file is, this may be a big inconvenience.
 Some file managers let you compress or decompress zip files, but what happens if there is a rar or 7z file you need to open?
 ZArchiver lets you compress and extract files on Android, even if your file manager won’t.

 Compressing a File on Android

-Like many desktop apps, you can choose the settings of the archive.
-You can add a password, choose the level of compression and even split the archive into multiple volumes.
+- Select your settings.
+Like many desktop apps, you can choose the settings for the archive: add a password, choose the level of compression, or choose to split the archive into multiple volumes.

-Once you have all of the settings ready and the archive named, you are ready to add the files.
-It is a good idea to make sure you are in the correct folder or subfolder so you can easily add the files at this step.
+- You can add the files more easily if you are in the correct folder or subfolder beforehand.
 You can create a new folder and move all of the files there if needed.
-Tap the files to highlight them and press the down arrow icon to create the compressed archive.
+Tap the files to highlight them and tap the green checkmark at the bottom to add them to the archive.

 Extract Files on Android